 Mock kissed her on the head.
 ‘I know it.’

-The Quarthi were so skilled.
+The Quarthi were so remarkable.
+Mock was so remarkable.

 Mock pressed his forehead against hers.
 ‘Wait here.’